 [xxiii] Tom Flanagan, “Tom Flanagan in his own words: Ex-Harper strategist explains controversial child-pornography comments,” National Post, 13 March, 2013 at

 [xxiv] See Marci McDonald, “The Man Behind Stephen Harper,” The Walrus Magazine, October, 2004 at

-Posted by Anthony Hall on March 23, 2013, With 11566 Reads Filed under Americas, World.
+Posted by Anthony Hall on March 23, 2013, With 11954 Reads Filed under Americas, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.